Kimbsy/skim/README.md

 Pretty straightforward Lisp syntax, our special forms are `quote`, `if`, `func` and `bind`.

-Clojure is our definitional language so comments are preceded with and number of semicolons `;`.
+Clojure is our definitional language so comments are preceded with any number of semicolons `;`.

 ``` Clojure
 (+ 1 1)